aheui/aheui.github.io/_posts/2006-10-27-specification.en.markdown

 * ㅆ is storage transfer instruction.
   * The current storage is popped and the returned value is pushed into the storage mapped to by the final consonant.
 * ㅈ is the compare instruction.
   * Two values are popped from the current storage.
-If the latter value is grater than or equal to the former value, a 1 is pushed to the current storage, otherwise a 0 is pushed.
+If the latter value is greater than or equal to the former value, a 1 is pushed to the current storage, otherwise, a 0 is pushed.
 * ㅊ is the fork instruction.
   * A value is popped from the current storage.
 If the value is non-zero, the cursor moves as is specified by the vowel.
 If the value is zero, the current momentum is reversed before the vowel is consulted.
 * Again, in the case that there is an insufficient number of elements in the current storage, no action is performed on the storage and the momentum is reversed before consulting the vowel and updating the position.

 ### Vowels: Momentum

- * Aheui code is considered a 2-dimensional grid that wraps around.
- * The momentum of the cursor is affected by the vowel of a syllable and possibly by the initial consonant.
- * The cursor initially has momentum (1, 0), meaning it is moving down in the grid.
-It's initial position is [0, 0], which is the top left of the grid.
-   * The actual specification is that we start at an imaginary cell one space "above" the top left that is populated with a 우 character.
- * If the cursor arrives at a boundary of the grid, it wraps around to the other side of the grid but maintains the same momentum.
-   * Note that the grid does not have to be a perfect rectangle of valid characters and that comments and invalid characters count as cells in the grid.
+The vowel in a character is used to specify the new momentum of the cursor.
+Many vowels have no purpose in Aheui and are effectively ignored.

  The vowels function in the following manner:
  * ㅏ, ㅓ, ㅗ, and ㅜ change the momentum to be (0,1), (0,-1), (-1,0), or (1,0), respectively.